hyperspy/exspy/releasing_guide.md

-# Releasing a new exSpy version
+# Releasing a new eXSpy version

-To publish a new exSpy release do the following steps:
+To publish a new eXSpy release do the following steps:

 ## Preparation